-Most recently, women have come forward to share their stories of attempted rape by Judge Kavanaugh, Trump’s nominee for the United States Supreme Court.
-Following Dr. Christine Blasey Ford’s moving testimony, women have been inspired to publicly share personal stories of rape, assault and harassment to help raise public consciousness about how frequently sexual violence occurs and goes unreported.
+More recently, women have come forward to share their stories of attempted rape by Justice Kavanaugh, Trump’s nominee for the United States Supreme Court.

 What can a #MeToo lawyer do for me?

 Women who have come forward to share their experiences of sexual violence have been heroes of the #MeToo movement.
 Their courage to bring lawsuits has resulted in the termination or resignation of men in the entertainment industry, politics, business, among others.
-By requiring businesses to hold their employees responsible for their reprehensible actions, these brave women have undoubtedly prevented thousands of would-be acts of harassment and sexual violence.
+By requiring businesses or schools to hold their employees or students responsible for their reprehensible actions, these brave women have undoubtedly prevented thousands of acts of harassment and sexual violence.

 While the loudest voices in the #MeToo movement may have come from celebrities or those who levied allegations against a famous person, the numbers show all types of people from all over the country have experienced sexual harassment or sexual assault.

-If you have experienced sexual harassment at work and filed a claim with your employer that resulted in no corrective action, then you may wish to talk with an employment attorney to determine whether or not you have a legal claim.
+If you have experienced sexual harassment or assault,, then you may wish to talk with an attorney to determine whether or not you have a legal claim.

-Under California law, employers are liable if a supervisor or manager sexually harasses a worker.
+Under California law, employers are liable if a supervisor or manager sexually harasses or sexually assaults a worker.
 Employers are also liable if a co-worker or customer sexually harasses an employee, when that employer is aware or should have been aware of the behavior and no corrective action was taken.
-In all situations, the harasser is personally liable for their illegal acts.
+In addition, the harasser is personally liable for their illegal acts.